mkhuthir/RoboSpider/README.md

 ![MuthSpider](https://s3-ap-southeast-1.amazonaws.com/muthanna/MuthSpider.png)<br>
 ==========

-A hexapod spider robot controlled by Robotis CM-700 controller, motorized by Robotis Dynamixel AX-18A servos, Robotis AX-S1 integrated sensor mounted on its head, and its frame is a slightly modified TrossenRobotics ABS PhantomX version 1 kit.
+  A hexapod spider robot controlled by Robotis CM-700 controller, motorized by twenty Robotis Dynamixel AX-18A servos, with one Robotis AX-S1 integrated sensor mounted on its head.
+The robot frame is a slightly modified TrossenRobotics ABS PhantomX kit.

 ==========
 Repository Contents